zwerdlds/roopes/issues.md

 - investigate unit test state
 - parameterized docs
 - refactor builder
-  - Builder from proc macro
   - impl builder<i,o> on proc_macro version
   - investigate if builder should be emitter
   - params struct in BuilderTokenStreamBuilder
   - split up BuilderTokenStreamBuilder::build
   - Investigate the use of typestate/const enum/? in Builder pattern.
     - I think a const enum with generics in the other slots could be an implementation option here.
-  - Outputted type must impl builder (lol!)
+  - Outputted type must impl `Builder`
+  - Tests
 - Implement this list in kibana
+- refactor visitor
+  - Investigate the use of typestate/const enum/? in Builder pattern.
+  - Visitor implements handler
+  - add support for other types of enum structs
+  - investigate adding deref on `#acceptor`
+- submodules block diagram